 The last date for appealing against your revaluation is within 6 months of the date of issue of the assessor's Valuation Notice (this provides the new rateable value ).

 New owners or occupiers have 6 months from when they buy or rent the property to lodge an appeal.

 You can also appeal whenever a material change occurs.
 There's no deadline for this but you have to appeal before the next revaluation.
-The next revaluation is in 2023 subject to Parliament.
+The next revaluation is in 2023.